 Casey Parris, known on YouTube as RockstarFlipper, publishes videos about his eBay business.
-He buys clothing and other things at Goodwill, yard sales, pawn shops, etc. and then sells them on eBay for a profit.
-He appears to be good at selling things on eBay.
+He buys clothing and other things at Goodwill, yard sales, pawnshops, etc., and sells them on eBay.
+Parris appears to be good at selling things on eBay.
 He famously drives a BMW i8 sportscar, an automobile that costs around $150,000.
-According to his videos, he drives this high-performance, luxury vehicle to yard sales and Goodwill, in pursuit of his treasures to sell on eBay.
+According to his videos, he drives this high-performance, luxury vehicle to yard sales and Goodwill to pursue his treasures to sell on eBay.

 Here’s the video:

 I’d never read or heard about this lawsuit until Friday night.
-Because I thought the video asked more questions than it answered, I did a search for the lawsuit.
+Because I thought the video asked more questions than it answered, I searched the suit.
 As it turns out, the case isn’t sealed.
 Anyone can read the ruling online.

 Here are some of the main points of the ruling